- Storm Drainage System

-A public meeting was held on June 14, 2017 to provide an update to residents on the recommended design alternatives for this project.
+A public meeting was held in June to provide an update to residents on the recommended design alternatives for this project.

 The purpose of this project is to address bank stability and flooding issues for two streams carrying stormwater through Ramblewood Drive in Raleigh.
 Channel bank erosion resulting from a steep channel and high storm flows has caused trees to fall and the channel to relocate near the foundation at 4001 Cardigan Place.